Table of Contents

 Crafts for a Kindergarten Summer Program

-Oh my goodness, you are so fortunate to be working with kiddos over the Summer.
+Oh my goodness, you are so fortunate to be working with young children over the Summer break.
 There is something about the summertime that is motivating and allows for fun activities for kids.
 Although specified for kindergarten, these crafts would be great for all elementary students.

 If you love to promote hands-on learning and sensory play, then here is a list of easy crafts to do with kids over the summer months.